hitsave-io/xyz/client/docs/guides/files.md

 # WARN: file ~/demo/hello.txt already exists, replacing with a symlink ...
 ```

+After calling `restore()`, `hello.txt` has been restored to contain `"A"`.
+Rather than directly copying the file, `hello.txt` is made a symlink to the content-addressed file on local disk.
-And `hello.txt` has been restored to contain `"A"`. `restore()` will warn you if you are about to overwrite an existing file, you can turn off the warning by passing `overwrite = True` as an argument.
+`restore()` will warn you if you are about to overwrite an existing file, you can turn off the warning by passing `overwrite = True` as an argument.
 Restore returns a path to the newly restored file.
 If you want to read the file without needing it to be in the exact location of the original file, you can run `restore_safe()` which will return a `Path` to the read-only cached snapshot file.

 ## Managing Snapshots